 - MGA members competing in competitions in two or more regions (e.g. NJSGA, NYSGA, CSGA, LIGA & WGA) will have their points totaled on a best-case scenario.

 - In order to earn MGA Player of the Year points, a player must be a member of an MGA member club prior to the start of the points-eligible competition.
 A competition starts on the first day the player competes in either qualifying or the championship itself.

 - An Amateur who turns professional during a calendar year remains eligible for the Player of the Year Honor Roll and Player of the Year Award if, and only if, he turned professional after the last official event on the point-ranking system for the season was completed.

 - It is the responsibility of each player to notify the MGA of top finishes in any national or international event or if they qualify for a USGA event outside of the Metropolitan Area within a practical time period upon completion of the event.
 Points for other national events will be awarded at the discretion of the Metropolitan Golf Association.

-To be considered for 2016 MGA Player of the Year points, a request must be received by the Metropolitan Golf Association’s (‘MGA’) Committee by January 31st, 2016.
+To be considered for the MGA Player of the Year points, a request must be received by the Metropolitan Golf Association’s (‘MGA’) Committee by January 31st of the prior calendar year.
 The MGA periodically reviews the Player of the Year point system and guidelines.
-If you have any questions or need more information please contact Helen Stock (email@example.com) or call us at 914-347-4653.
+If you have any questions or need more information please contact Tim Hartin (firstname.lastname@example.org@mgagolf.org) or call us at 914-347-4653.

 + In Open Stroke Play events, points awarded for making the On-site Cut, Sectional and Local Qualifying, and for finishing Low Amateur (+) would be in addition to any other points awarded.